tabbytoney/JobBoardGQL/README.md

 To view data in SQLite, installed VSC extension "SQLite Viewer" by Florian Klampfer.
 Then it'll show the db.sqlite3 file in VSC
 ![image](https://github.com/tabbytoney/JobBoardGQL/assets/60009709/b328484c-2f66-4c04-8fc0-61cb1ae259a1)

+To log in, go to /login
+Enter credentials (TBD)
+Get token from Dev tools>Application>local storage

+In sandbox, create new header.
+Authorization and type in Bearer [token here]